 All seo starts with keywords.
 Choosing the right keywords is perhaps the most important part of your optimization efforts.
 You may think it obvious what keywords you should be using for your site, but think again.
 Yes some will be obvious, but more often than not those obvious keywords will be the most difficult to to achieve high ranking for.
 Begin to identify keywords simply by brainstorming.
 Write down as many keywords as you can think of and then look for more.
 Fortunately there are some good keyword suggestion tools you can use to help build your list.
-Two of them are the Overture Keyword Selector Tool and the Google AdWords Keyword Tool.
+Two of them are the Overture Keyword Selector Tool (Note that Overture’s tool is no longer active.) and the Google AdWords Keyword Tool.
 Both offer many suggestions for other keyword phrases you can use on your site.

 You should be able to build your list into hundreds if not thousands of possible keywords.
 No you won’t use them all.
 You’ll actually combine many of them into longer phrases, but before you can determine which keywords are going to bring the most traffic to your site you need to list as many possible candidates as you can.
 Once you’ve assembled your list you’ll narrow it down by comparing how many people actually search for those phrases and also what competition is out there on each of the phrases.
 Let’s skip the details of narrowing down your keyword list for the moment and move on to site building

 The way you structure the pages of your site and the way you code your pages will have a great impact on your seo efforts.
 Before any of your web pages can be found for a given search it needs to be indexed by the search engines.
 While you should always think about real people first when developing a site you must also make sure that search engines can spider your site and find and index all of your pages.